-Mr. Louis was also the Executive Director of Strategic Development and Planning at Pathways – Molina Healthcare, a national for-profit behavioral healthcare company operating in 23 states.
-In this role, Mr. Louis developed and launched population health management program strategies that included in-community care management and in-home coordinated care services to reduce hospital readmissions, emergency department (ED) visits, and improve HEDIS scores for national health plans and Managed Care Organizations.
+Mr. Louis was also the Executive Director of Strategic Development and Planning at Pathways – Molina Healthcare, the division of the health plan operating behavioral health services in 23 states.
+In this role, Mr. Louis developed and launched population health management program strategies that included in-community care management and in-home coordinated care services to reduce hospital re admissions, emergency department (ED) visits and improve HEDIS scores for national health plans and managed care organizations.

-Mr. Louis is also a former Psychiatric Hospital Administrator and Assistant Director of Mental Health at San Bernardino County Department of Behavioral Health in CA, he is experienced in behavioral health program management, clinical operations, strategic alliances, and outcome-based service delivery models for complex adult and youth populations.
+Mr. Louis served as the Psychiatric Hospital Administrator/Assistant Director of Mental Health at San Bernardino County Department of Behavioral Health in California.
+He is experienced in behavioral health program management, clinical operations, strategic alliances and outcome-based service delivery models for complex adult and youth populations.

 Mr. Louis also served in various positions at College Health Enterprises (CHE), a Los Angeles based for-profit hospital system, most notably serving as Vice President of Government Operations.
 While in this role, he created the first public sector division for CHE by establishing new service lines, contracts and new profit/revenue streams.
 His responsibilities included business and program development as well as administration of inpatient, outpatient and residential continuums of care for public payers (i.e. county mental health systems, state department of developmental disabilities, county jail, state prison and federal government agencies).